podcast

 Draft Zero: a screenwriting podcast

-How can writers dramatise Given Circumstances?
-In this final podcast release of last year's run of LiveSoLation episodes, Chas and Stu are joined by Uber-geek Mel Killingsworth (who else?) in an epic exploration of how Dave Gibbons' and Alan Moore's seminal graphic novel WATCHMEN is adapted differently in Zack Snyder's 2009 film and Damon Lindelof's 2019 HBO television show.
+Listen if you're drowning your readers in world-building and can't figure out how to make it awesome!
+In this final podcast release of last year’s run of LiveSoLation episodes, Chas and Stu are joined by Uber-geek Mel Killingsworth (who else?) in an epic exploration of how Dave Gibbons’ and Alan Moore’s seminal graphic novel WATCHMEN is adapted differently in Zack Snyder’s 2009 film and Damon Lindelof’s 2019 HBO television show.
 For this podcast release, we focus on a single craft tool: GIVEN CIRCUMSTANCES.
-Traditionally an acting tool, we look at how it is also a useful writing tool: how is your story world different to your audience's...
+Traditionally an acting tool, we look at how it is also a use...

 2021-08-18